icc-canoo/handbook/docs/first-two-weeks.md

 ### Your second day
 We have a policy of holding no meetings on Tuesdays (we gave it the highly original name of No Meeting Tuesdays), but your first Tuesday is an exception to that rule.
 We want your team to be available to meet you and we know they'll have no meetings that day, so it's the perfect time to get everyone together.

 You'll start the day by meeting your buddy quickly before moving on to a 1:1 with your manager, who will brief you on your team's OKRs and give you a personal project that you'll complete by the end of your second week and present to the greater team.
+You’ll also receive information about your expected performance metrics covering tyour first three months.
+These standards should be very clear and attainable.

 A quick aside about these onboarding projects so you don't get the wrong idea.
-Of course we understand that people who just started have a lot to learn before they get up to full speed.
+Of course we understand that people who just started a new job have a lot to learn before they're up to full speed.
 We set our expectations accordingly and build an assignment that's tailored for you and that we know you're more than capable of rocking.
-You won't have to pull 14 hour days to complete this project, and you'll get lots of support and encouragement along the way.
+You won't have to pull 16 hour days to complete this project, and you'll get lots of support and encouragement along the way.
 Ultimately, this is a very authentic way to learn the ropes while actually doing the job you came to do.
 And the finale is always lots of fun.

 After meeting your manager, you'll meet your new team and then get to work.